department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/where-you-get-care.md

 ##### Online

 You can also schedule non-urgent visits online.
-You'll just need a DS Logon account (used for eBenefits and milConnect) to use our online scheduling tool.
+You'll just need a DS Logon account (used for eBenefits and milConnect) to access our online scheduling tool.
 [Schedule an appointment online](https://veteran.mobilehealth.va.gov/veteran-appointment-requests/).

 **Don't have a DS Logon account?** [Register now](https://myaccess.dmdc.osd.mil/identitymanagement/registration.do?execution=e4s1).